Prescott Valley House of Hope 316Saving Elderly from Homelessness

-The House of Hope will be a tangible example of God’s love to the elderly, by providing for their daily needs and giving them a home and a family, while telling them with our words and our actions, that they are loved and valued by us and by God – our loving Heavenly Father.
+The House of Hope 316 is a tangible example of God’s love to the elderly, by providing for their daily needs and giving them a home and a family, while telling them with our words and our actions, that they are loved and valued by us and by God – our loving Heavenly Father.

 A PLACE OF FAITH, HOPE, AND LOVE